LLM-as-a-Judge Simply Explained: The Complete Guide to Run LLM Evals at Scale

 DAG Architecture

-For the DAG diagram shown above, which evaluates a meeting summarization use case, here is the corresponding code in DeepEval (you can find the documentation for DAG here):
+For the DAG diagram shown above, which evaluates a meeting summarization use case, here is the corresponding code in DeepEval (docs here):

 from deepeval.test_case import LLMTestCase